 In this DIY tutorial, I show you how to antique furniture using paint and stain for an aged look on a vintage painted desk.
 This easy technique creates an aged look on any piece of furniture.

-In fact, I often apply stain over paint for antique look on white painted furniture to flip furniture for a profit.
+In fact, I often use this easy technique to flip a furniture piece for profit.

 Stain (Sun Bleached)